AayushGala-git/Zero-Inflated-Regression/README.md

     python train.py --config config.yaml
     ```
     The script will use the hyperparameters defined in `config.yaml`.
 For best results, update the config with the parameters found during the tuning step.

+4.  **Run the Classification Test:**
+    To evaluate the model's ability to classify zero vs. non-zero outcomes on a separate dataset, run:
+    ```bash
+    python test_classification.py --config config_classification.yaml
+    ```
+    This script uses its own configuration and dataset to provide an independent accuracy score.

 ## What We Improved